About the Online Certificate in Data Analytics

-We live in a data-centered world, and the ability to make data-driven decisions and craft strategy informed by an effective analysis of data are key elements of successful leadership in any work environment.
-The Certificate in Data Analytics is a 4-course, 4 c.u.* sequence designed to provide a reasonable point of entry for individuals to gain expertise in data analytics.
-The certificate’s four courses are scheduled at times to accommodate working adults, so you can improve your data literacy while working on your career.
+We live in a data-centered world, and the ability to make data-driven decisions and craft strategy informed by an effective analysis of data are key elements of successful leadership in any industry.
+The online Certificate in Data Analytics is a 4-course, 4 c.u.* sequence designed to provide a point of entry for individuals to gain expertise in data analytics.
+The certificate’s four data analytics classes take place online with flexible scheduling to accommodate working adults, so that you can develop your data literacy while working on your career.
 Courses are taught by experts and experienced practitioners, including members of the Penn faculty from the Penn Program on Opinion Research and Election Studies.
-You don’t need an extensive background in math, statistics, or programming to succeed in the data analytics program.
+You don’t need prior training in math, statistics, or programming to succeed in the data analytics program.
 The only prerequisites are a familiarity with using a computer, basic math skills, and a willingness to learn.

-Prior to the start of the term, students in DATA 101 are required to complete a pre-course module that takes approximately 3-5 hours.
-Read more about this module on the DATA 101 course page.
+Prior to the start of the term, students in DATA 1010 are required to complete an online, pre-course module that takes approximately 3-5 hours.
+Read more about this module on the DATA 1010 course page.

-Although courses in this certificate must be taken sequentially to build your expertise in data analytics, you have the option to enroll in one or more courses in order without committing to the entire certificate.
+Although courses in this certificate must be taken sequentially to build your expertise in data analytics, you have the option to enroll in one or more online data analytics courses without committing to the entire online certificate.
 Visit the Cost of Attendance page for course tuition and fee rates.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.